fbpx

 • Acoustic panels and/or tiles: These are panels or tiles made of sound-absorbing materials, such as foam or fiberglass, that can be mounted on the ceiling to absorb sound and reduce reverberation.

 • Suspended sound-absorbing panels or baffles: These are panels made of sound-absorbing materials that are suspended from the ceiling to absorb sound and reduce reverberation.
-Being that they are hanging, there is greater surface area for absorption, so they to boast higher effective NRC values than flat panels.
+Being that they are hanging, there is greater surface area for absorption, so they boast higher effective NRC values than flat panels.

 • Acoustic ceiling clouds: These are clusters of hanging sound-absorbing panels or baffles.